-During the year, the Foundation received endowments of \$1 (2019 - \$2), which are required to be maintained by the Foundation on a permanent basis.
-The funds were invested in debt and equity securities where \$2 (2019 - \$2) of unrestricted investment income (loss) was earned.
-As at October 31, 2020, the fair value of the net investment balance related to the Endowment Fund is \$104 (2019 - \$105).
+During the year, the Foundation received endowments of nil (2022 - nil), which are required to be maintained by the Foundation on a permanent basis.
+The funds were invested in debt and equity securities during the year, and \$5 (2022 - loss of \$7) of unrestricted investment loss was incurred.

+As at October 31, 2023, the fair value of the net investment balance related to the Endowment Fund is as follows: